laboon/CS1632_Fall2017/exercises/2/exercise2.md

 To run it, you will need to compile it and ensure that the junit and hamcrest jars are in your classpath.
 These are included in the repository for your convenience.

+Note that the `$` is my command prompt.
+Do not type that in.

 ```
 $ javac -cp .:./junit-4.12.jar:./hamcrest-core-1.3.jar *.java